DrInfinite/DrInfinite/README.md

 ### public static void main ( String[] args ) {

-- 🔭 I’m currently working on Project Hermes
+- 🔭 I’m currently working on The MUN Company
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Astro
 - 👯 I’m looking to collaborate on personal and professional projects
 - 🤔 I’m looking for help with Back-End Development
 - 💬 I'm open to mentoring aspiring developers